z390development/z390/doc/contributing/contribute_docs.md

 ### Installation

-You will need some version of Python, and the version should be 3.4 or above.
+You will need Python version 3.4 or above installed.

 === "MacOS/Unix"